ibm-cloud-docs/resiliency/example-iks-dr-design.md

 Here are two designs that can be used as a cross-region disaster recovery solution for an {{site.data.keyword.cloud_notm}} Kubernetes Service (IBM Kubernetes Service) workload based on VPC infrastructure.
 You can use these designs as a starting point for protecting your IBM Kubernetes Service cluster against a disaster.
 Modify and test the design to meet your specific disaster recovery goals.

-## Option One - Active / Standby Clusters
+## Option One - Active / Cold Standby Clusters
 {: #iks-dr-option-one}
-Option One involves creating a second cluster in a DR region of choice, which operates as a passive standby.
+Option One involves creating a second cluster in a DR region of choice, which operates as a cold standby.
 The key considerations are cluster scaling and data recovery in the DR region.
-You also need to consider how users connect to workloads that are deployed on IBM Kubernetes Service and how ad where persistent data is stored.
+You also need to consider how users connect to workloads that are deployed on IBM Kubernetes Service and how and where persistent data is stored.

 ### How it works
 {: #iks-dr-how-it-works-option-one}